Skip to main content

 .reset(opts?)

-Clear cookies and get a new session.
-Must be used if the request with the current session was unsuccessful.
+Clearing cookies and getting a new session.
+Should be used if the request was not successful with the current session.
 Returns an object with arbitrary data saved in the session.
-An object (opts) with additional parameters can be passed as an argument (all parameters are optional):
+An object can be passed as an argument (opts) with additional parameters (all parameters are optional):

-• waitTimeout - option to specify how many minutes to wait for a session to appear, works independently of the waitForSession parameter in .init() ( and ignores it); an empty session will be used after expiration
+• waitTimeout - ability to specify how many minutes to wait for a session to appear, works independently of the waitForSession parameter in .init() (and ignores it); upon expiration, an empty session will be used

-• tag - getting a session with a specified tag, you can use the domain name, for example, to link sessions to the domains they were obtained from
+• tag - getting a session with a given tag; for example, a domain name can be used to bind sessions to the domains they were obtained from

 await this.sessionManager.reset({